AapoSoukkio/Visma-API-Task/README.md

 2. Navigate to the project directory

-3. Install the project's dependencies:
+3. In the root folder of the application, run this command shown below to install the project's dependencies:
     ```bash
     npm install
     ```